Laws

 - Where to File: No filing required.

-How to Record (4 Steps)
+How to Use (3 Steps)

-Step 1 – Qualifications
+Step 1 – Confirm Eligibility

 To qualify as a small estate that can bypass probate, the following requirements must be met:

-- The estate must be valued at $100,000 or less, excluding motor vehicles.
+- The estate must be valued at $100,000 or less, excluding motor vehicles

-- The estate cannot include any real property.
+- The estate cannot include any real property

-- The affiant must be the decedent’s successor.
+- The affiant must be the decedent’s successor

 Step 2 – Complete Affidavit

-Step 4 – Collect Property
+Step 3 – Collect Property

-Once the affidavit has been notarized, it can be presented as proof when taking possession of the decedent’s personal property.
-Any vehicles must be transferred by completing and notarizing an Affidavit for Collection of Personal Property (Automobile) of Decedent and presenting it to the local DMV.
-If any party refuses to pay, transfer, or deliver the decedent’s property and records upon presentation of the affidavit, the affiant can take legal action against them.
+The notarized Affidavit can be presented as proof when taking possession of the decedent’s personal property.
+If any party refuses to pay, transfer, or deliver the decedent’s assets, the affiant can take legal action against them.[2]